Sponsored Link •

 The other differences from Java come from the media-handling capabilities of the Flash VM, such as video and audio playback capabilities.
 Media support has been built into the Flash player for a long time now, and that's one of the areas where the Flash VM really shines.
 Flash was built with the idea to allow people to create multimedia experiences on the Web.
 Flex applications can easily take advantage of all those rich-media capabilities.

-straightforward.
-If you wanted to have your Web cam record some video
+and straightforward.
+If you wanted to have your Web cam record

 Frank Sommers is Editor-in-Chief of Artima Developer.
 He also serves as chief editor of the IEEE Technical Committee on Scalable Computing's newsletter, and is an elected member of the Jini Community's Technical Advisory Committee.
 Prior to joining Artima, Frank wrote the Jiniology and Web services columns for JavaWorld.